 8 Ways to Limit Financial Loss from Theft of a Purse or Wallet

-This past weekend, my wife and I were on our way to visiting my parents and decided to stop by a favorite park to take a walk.
+My wife and I were on our way to visiting my parents and decided to stop by a favorite park to take a walk.
 The walk lasted about an hour, we left, and arrived at my parents house.
 Soon after, my wife realized that her purse was missing.
 As it turns out, she had placed it in the trunk of our car while we went for our walk.

 We typically always lock our vehicles, but figured that this time there is a chance that we did not.
 There were no signs of breaking and entering the vehicle, so the thief must have opened the door, popped the trunk, and taken the purse.
 Our best guess is that someone was sitting in the parking lot, watched her put the purse in the trunk, and grabbed it while we were on the walk.
 Quite disturbing when you think about it.

 Here’s the Main Items that were Stolen in the Purse:

 - The purse itself, and a wallet inside

 - A cell phone

 - A brand new digital camera

 - About $20 in cash